Alaric-Jeff/Student-Management-System/README.md

 ## 📌 Overview

-**Student Management System API** is a backend application that powers academic and administrative operations such as student enrollment, attendance tracking, grade management, and scheduling.
+**Student Management System API** is a Fullstack application that powers academic and administrative operations such as student enrollment, attendance tracking, grade management, and scheduling.
 Built for performance and scalability using Fastify and Prisma ORM.

 ---